msayson/msayson.github.io/_posts/2026-05-15-polymorphic-json-deserialization-java-sealed-interfaces-jackson.markdown

 * You want a closed set of permitted subtypes.
 * You want subtypes to be strongly typed, each potentially requiring its own validation logic.

-They are a poor fit when either of the following are true, in which case abstract classes may be a better replacement for sealed interfaces:
+They are a poor fit when either of the following is true, in which case abstract classes may be a better replacement for sealed interfaces:

 * Other teams need to be able to add subtypes without modifying your code (sealed interface subtypes must be defined in the same module).
 * You cannot use Java 17+, the first Long Term Support version supporting sealed interfaces.